bigjermaine/SwiftTracker/README.md

 # SwiftTracker

-**SwiftTracker is a privacy-first iOS app for tracking spending and betting activity, turning everyday transactions into actionable insights and healthier financial habits.**
+**SwiftTracker is a privacy-first iOS app for tracking spending  activity, turning everyday transactions into actionable insights and healthier financial habits.**

 Rather than functioning as a simple transaction log, SwiftTracker helps users understand behavioral patterns through trend analysis, configurable alerts, and personalized thresholds—all while keeping data under the user's control.